Armaniac/pyexternalboxespmw2/src-bo/README.txt

 Be careful however, VAC finally started using EXE signature scanning and the MW2 hack was finally detected after 9 months...

- INSTRUCTIONS: Using stand-alone executable.
+INSTRUCTIONS:

+1. Download and Install Python 2.7 (it's free): http://downloads.activestate.com/ActivePython/releases/2.6.5.12/ActivePython-2.6.5.12-win32-x86.msi

-1. Download the file as attachment on the first post of this page
+2. Download the file as attachment on the first post of this page

-2. If you do not have winrar installed, download it at, [url=http://www.rarlab.com/]WinRAR archiver, a powerful tool to process RAR and ZIP files[/url], After you know you have winrar installed extract the .rar file to a location, say your desktop for example.
+3. If you do not have winrar installed, download it at, [url=http://www.rarlab.com/]WinRAR archiver, a powerful tool to process RAR and ZIP files[/url], After you know you have winrar installed extract the .rar file to a location, say your desktop for example.
 Inside the folder you have this directory structure.
-Look inside the folder and you have 'launcher.exe', this is the hack you will use.
 (Feel free to move this folder anywhere as long as you keep all the files together.)

-Note: there is a 'library.zip' containing the actual code in pre-compiled Python bytecode.
-This zip file may be marked as corrupt by winrar but it's not!
-(It's actually a .z file).

-*** DO NOT RENAME OR UNZIP THE 'library.zip' FILE ! ***
+4. Open the folder, and double-click on 'launcher.pyc'.

+If Python is installed with default file association you should see the hack running.

 *** DO NOT INJECT ANY DLL ***

- INSTRUCTIONS: Using the source.

-Unpack the rar file as above.
-Download and Install ActivePython 2.6.xxx (it's free): http://downloads.activestate.com/ActivePython/releases/2.6.5.12/ActivePython-2.6.5.12-win32-x86.msi

-Double-click on 'src/lanucher.py'

 INSTRUCTIONS / HACK USAGE:
 F3: Crosshair
 	Toggle this on or off for a more precise aim.
-F4:
+F4: Explosive ESP
 F5: Aimbot
 	Use this to get a lock on the enemy when they are near your crosshairs. (press right mouse button or HOME key)
-F6:
+F6: Show weapon names
 F7:
-F8:
+F8: Autostab - make sure the melee key is 'V' in your game
 F9:
 F10: Radar
 F11: Box Esp
 F12: Snapline
 	 Draw lines to easily locate enemy players